gitguige/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D.
+I am a 5th-year Ph.D.
 Candidate in the ECE department at the University of Virginia.
 Before joining the Dependable Systems and Analytics Lab at UVa in January 2019, I was a Project Manager and Engineer at NR Research Institute, State Grid of China.

 My research interests are at the intersection of computer systems dependability and control system theory& engineering.
 I am particularly interested in engineering safer autonomous systems through resilience assessment, security validation, and artificial intelligence techniques.

+**I am on the academic market.
+I am looking for a Tenure-Track Assistant Professor position or a Postdoctoral position in departments such as of Electrical/Computer/System Engineering at reserach universities.**